-Supplementary Table 1: dominant canonical forms per IGHV subgroup.
+Supplementary File 1a: dominant canonical forms per IGHV subgroup.
 Predicting the canonical form based solely on the dominant form observed for the IGHV subgroup would result in accuracy between 46.2 and 100%.
 Differences can be seen between the Kymouse and human in IGHV1, in which the majority of human sequences are H1-8-A vs. H1-8-C in the Kymouse.